KirstChat/movie-db-api-project/README.md

 # The Movie Database API Project

-This is a collaborative project with [Libby Henry](https://github.com/LibbyH52) that uses the [TMDB API](https://www.themoviedb.org/documentation/api).
+This is a collaborative project with [Libby Henry](https://github.com/LibbyH52).
+The aim of the project was to create an application using some basic React fundamentals and an API of our choosing.
+The API used in this project is [The Movie Database API](https://www.themoviedb.org/documentation/api).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Design

 ![TMDB App Basic Wireframe](src/img/tmdb-wireframe.png)

+## Features

+### Existing Features

+- View the top 20 trending movies
+- Filter movies by certification, genre and streaming service
+- Search for movies
+- View movie details including title, overview, release date, runtime, user score and top billed cast

+### Features Left to be Implemented

+-

 ## Cloning the Repository